4 Steps to Get a Fresh Start with Your Data

 No matter where you are (or how eager you are to tidy up), there’s one item you should add to your cleaning to-do list: your data.
 These four tips will help you effectively organize your data so you can have that "fresh start" feeling.

-While “cleaning data” can sound like an overwhelming task, the benefits are difficult to deny.
+While “cleaning up your business data” can sound like an overwhelming task, the benefits are difficult to deny.
 The truth is, you won’t get accurate results with inaccurate data.
 Clean, well-organized data is critical for your team’s success.

 Data analyst Daniel Newman explains: “Clean data is essential to your team's confidence in the data process.
 Once your team loses faith in your data, it will be hard to get them back on track.
 Whether it's messy, inaccurate, or poorly designed, your dirty data is an Achilles Heel you can't afford to keep.”